 - Wood burning tool

-Cover the backs of the tiles with painter’s tape to protect them from paint and resin.
-Wipe off the tops with a clean rag and rubbing alcohol to remove any dust and oils.
+Cover the backs of your 4” square tiles with painter’s tape to protect them from paint and excess resin.
+Wipe off the tops with a clean rag and rubbing alcohol to remove any dust and oils before getting started.

 Step 2: Mix your Paints

 Elevate your DIY epoxy resin coasters with painter’s pyramids or empty cups.
 Start layering your blue and white paints into a small cup.
 Once you have enough paint to completely cover the surface of the coaster (and then some), flip the cup onto the coaster and gently lift the cup to reveal the paint pour.
 This technique is called a “dirty pour”.
 With your gloved hands, carefully lift and tilt the coaster to stretch the paint and let the excess drip off the sides.
 Let’s move on to the red and white coasters.
 Layer the white and red paints into a cup in the same way as we did with the blue and white.
 This time we are going to hold the cup and slowly pour lines of paint onto the coaster.
 This technique is called a “ribbon pour”.
 Once the piece is covered slowly tilt some of the excess paint off and stretch the lines of color into the desired design.
 Use a torch to lightly pop the bubbles that have formed in the acrylic paint.
 Let the coasters dry for AT LEAST three days before moving onto the next step.

 Step 4: Cleaning the Coasters & Painting the Stars